-(Migration And Labor supplY wheN culturE matterS) funded by the French National Research Agency (ANR, AAPG 2018) for 2019-2023.
+(Migration And Labor supplY wheN culturE matterS) is a project led by S. Moriconi (PI) and T. Baudin funded by the French National Research Agency (ANR, AAPG 2018) for 2019-2023.
 The objective of this project is to propose an encompassing framework suited to predict the future effects of migration on labor supply in the European Union, by employing complementary econometric tools used in research on the political economy of migration policy, the economics of culture, and the economics of the household and family formation.

-(History of Italian Universities).
-The objective of this project is to develop and exploit to research purposes a unique register that maps and dates the establishment of higher education institutions at the faculty (field of study) level in Italy, the country with the longest history of university education.
+(History of Italian Universities and History of French Universities) is a project led by S. Moriconi.
+The objective of this project is to develop and exploit to research purposes unique registers that map and date the establishment of higher education institutions in Italy (HIU, developed by S. Moriconi together with E.Cottini and P.Ghinetti) and France (HFU, developed by S.Moriconi with the collaboration of A.Montalbo).
+Existing sources (e.g.WHED Unesco), have information at the university level that go back to the post-WWII period.
+The joint HIU-HFU dataset has the advantage of delivering information at the faculty (field of study) level and providing detailed historical information that go back to the XXII Century, in countries characterized by a very long history and tradition of university education.
 This dataset is used to analyse the multi-fold economic returns associated with the provision of higher education services.

 Education Expansion, Skills and Labour Market Success

 Project led by the Geneva School of Economics and Management (University of Geneva) and funded by the Swiss National Science Foundation (SNSF) for 2019-2023.
 The aim of the project is to combine the information available from HIU with the Italian sample of the Survey of Adult Skills (PIAAC) and analyze how the process of creation of skills and competences, determines the individual returns from higher education in terms of wages and employment probabilities.